Endangered Gospel: How Fixing the World is Killing the Church

 The way in which Nugent sees the grace of God within the curses stood out to me.

 “[because] of sin, the harmony that once existed between all God’s creatures was seriously disrupted, and it has been this way ever since.”
 (35)

 “sin created a world in which shared leadership is rare and those with more power rule over those with less.
 This means not only the fall of women from power, but the fall of

 power into domination.
 The rich will dominate the poor, the strong will dominate the weak, and humans will dominate animals and exploit creation.
 In most cases, the weaker party longs for the power of the stronger.
 God does not sanction this state of affairs.
 He simply warns that it is the new terrain that all creatures will have to navigate.”
 (36)

 “To live forever in a state of sin is a dreadful form of torture (the movie Groundhog Day comes to mind).
 Eternal enmity with the animal kingdom, eternal scratching at hardened soil, eternal domination of the strong over the weak—none of this is what God had in mind for this world.
 By ending life in a sin-spoiled world, God creates the necessity and therefore the possibility of a new beginning.
 He creates the desire for a better place.”
 (37)

 Nugent’s summary of this chapter:

 What did human sin accomplish?
 It distorted all relationships between humans and God, humans and humans, humans and creation.
 It placed all of God’s creatures on a path to degeneration, decay, and ultimately death.
 It created a world in which corruption, promiscuity, and violence were so rampant that God destroys nearly all life with a flood in order to begin anew.
 In flooding the earth, God takes a big step forward in making this world a better place.
 At the least, he makes it a less bad place.
-(38) This seems like a traditional reading of the story of the fall.
+(38)

 Do you agree with it?
 Why or Why not?